paullasarev/lodash-lens/README.md

 Functional [Lenses](https://blog.csssr.ru/2016/07/08/lenses) is a great concept which helps keep code clean and concise.

-Using lens allows to to manupulate object internals in an immutable way.
+Using lens allows to manupulate object internals in an immutable way.

 There are full-fledged implementions like [Ramda](https://ramdajs.com/) or [partial.lenses](https://github.com/calmm-js/partial.lenses).
-It is a great libraries but they power is sometimes too much for a small projects.
+They are great libraries but it's power is sometimes too much for small projects.
 From the other side, using lodash/fp normally has a minimal overhead.
 Unfortunately, the *lodash/fp* doesn't have functional lenses :(

 This library implements the *Lens* concept in a quite mimimalistic way and is designed to work on the top of excellent [lodash](https://github.com/lodash/lodash) / [lodash/fp](https://gist.github.com/jfmengels/6b973b69c491375117dc) stack with miminum overhead.